ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/wperf.md

 ## Install WindowsPerf Virtual Studio Extension (optional) {#vs2022}

 WindowsPerf GUI (Graphical User Interface) is a Visual Studio 2022 extension designed to bring a seamless UI experience to WindowsPerf, the command-line performance profiling tool for Windows on Arm.
-Extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Arm.WindowsPerfGUI).
+It is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Arm.WindowsPerfGUI).

 Install by opening **Extensions** menu, click **Manage Extensions**, and click **Browse**.
 Type `WindowsPerf` to search for Arm WindowsPerf GUI extension.
 Click **Install**.